 Just make your changes as you desire, try different templates or refer to the Adaptive Cards Schema explorer as required.

-Get live data from an app
+Get live data from an app (optional)

 In the penultimate step, we’ll now connect the Adaptive Card to one of the apps that are available from the App Directory.
 Click on the Connect to data source button.
 Then search for and select your app from the dropdown.
 You can see all available app in the App Directory.